nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

     touch public/templates/board.ms
     touch public/templates/decline_game.ms

-Let's have a look at the five methods we are adding to the ``API``.
+So what kind of API calls are we missing on the frontend.
+Well basically we need to wire up the backend functions we created.
+Let's look at what those methods are.

 ==========================   ================================
 Function                     Description